toluolatubosun/CMP9794-Advanced-Artificial-Intelligence/README.md

 2. Make sure Docker Desktop is open and running.
 3. Make sure Docker Desktop is updated.
 4. Make sure VS Code has the Remote Development extension pack.
 You can install this through the Extensions tab in VS Code if it isn't working through the web link above.

-### What if I don't want to use a Devcontainer?

-Feel free to build the `.devcontainer/Dockerfile` and use it how you want.